MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-google-apps-to-microsoft-cloud-app-security.md

     4. Enter one **admin email** of your Google Apps admin.

     5. If you have a Google Apps unlimited account, check this checkbox.
-For information about which features are available in [!INCLUDE[Adallom](./includes/adallom_md.md)] for Google Apps unlimited, see [Enable instant visibility, protection and governance actions for your apps](enable-instant-visibility--protection-and-governance-actions-for-your-apps.md).
+For information about which features are available in Cloud App Security for Google Apps unlimited, see [Enable instant visibility, protection and governance actions for your apps](enable-instant-visibility--protection-and-governance-actions-for-your-apps.md).

     6. Click **Save settings**.

     7.  **Follow the link** to connect to Google Apps.
-This will open Google Apps and you will be asked to authorize access for [!INCLUDE[Adallom](./includes/adallom_md.md)].
+This will open Google Apps and you will be asked to authorize access for Cloud App Security.

          ![Google Apps authorization request](./media/google-apps-authorization-request.png "Google Apps authorization request")